kstephens/swig-101/README.md

 # Benefits

-* Parses SWIG interface definition files.
 * SWIG interface defintions are a superset of C/C++.
-* Many C/C++ header files can be used verbatim.
+* Many C/C++ header files are also SWIG interface definition files.
 * Can target multiple languages with little effort.
-* Generated bindings are statically-generated, reducing runtime costs.
+* Generated binding code is generated, compiled and linked.
 * Bindings can be dynamically loaded or statically linked.
 * Generated code is self-contained.
 * Hinting for improved integration and representation.